This information aims to help parents understand the process of protecting children and the procedures which we, as a school, have to follow.

 Harm in these circumstances means child abuse or child maltreatment.
 Somebody may abuse or neglect a child by harming them or not acting to prevent harm.
 Harm is defined by the NSPCC as:

 - Emotional abuse

 Enquiries also have to be made if a child is living with someone who has previously been involved in the abuse of another child.

 If a member of staff is concerned that a child is at risk of suffering harm, they will report it to the senior members of staff responsible for child protection matters:

 - Designated Safeguarding Lead: Mrs Faithfull

-- Deputy Designated Safeguarding Leads: Mrs Jackson and Miss Hudson
+- Deputy Designated Safeguarding Leads: Mrs Jackson, Miss Hudson and Mrs Murphy

 - Governor with Safeguarding responsibility: Mr Vigar